Inbibo/adonisfx_docs/docs/licensing.md

       <figcaption><b>Figure 10:</b> Trial Dialog.</figcaption>
     </figure>

-4. The trial will deactivate the product after 30 days asking for a product key.
+4. The trial will deactivate the product after 30 days and will ask for a valid product key.
 5. AdonisFX is activated and ready to be used in trial mode.

 **Offline Trial Activation**

-This activation mode does *not require access to the internet* for activating licenses.
+This activation mode does *not require access to the internet* for activating the trial mode.

 It will allow the user to use AdonisFX for 30 days without providing a `PRODUCT KEY`.
 Once that trial period is over, the user will be asked to introduce a valid product key.